Freaky/zfsnapr/README.md

 ## Requirements

 `zfsnapr` should work on any officially-supported Ruby version without additional dependancies, and any ZFS version which supports `zfs list -p`.

-`zfsnapr` is intended for use on pure ZFS systems, and assumes that the full filesystem hierarchy can be mounted through ZFS mountpoints only.

 `zfsnapr` will abort on any error and may require manual intervention to cleanup mountpoints and snapshots - though normally a `zfsnapr umount` should suffice.